MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-together-mode.md

 Each scene has a unique ID and name.
 The scene JSON also contains information on all the assets used for the scene.
 Each asset contains a filename, width, height, and position on the X and Y-axis.
 Similarly, each seat contains a seat ID, width, height, and position on the X and Y-axis.
 The seating order is generated automatically and is altered as per preference.
 Seating order number corresponds to the order of people joining the call.

 The zOrder represents the order of placing images and seats along the Z-axis.
-In many cases, it gives a sense of depth or partition if required.
-For more information, see the step-by-step getting started sample.
-The sample leverages the zOrder.
+It gives a sense of depth or partition if necessary.
+See the step-by-step getting started sample.
+The sample uses the zOrder.

-Now that you have gone through the sample scene.json, you can activate the custom Together Mode scenes to engage in scenes.
+Now that you've gone through the sample scene.json, you can activate the custom Together Mode scenes to engage in scenes.

 ## Activate custom Together Mode scenes

-Get end-to-end information of how an end user engages with scenes in custom Together Mode scenes.
+Get more information of how a user engages with scenes in custom Together Mode scenes.

 **To select scenes and activate custom Together Mode scenes**